-A few days before, we had introduced a freeware tool that is known as WiFinian.
-When you turn on Wi-Fi on your computer and find that several network connections are available to join and you cannot determine which is the best, WiFinian Engage feature help you to choose the best Wi-Fi for you.
+A few days before, we introduced a freeware tool that is known as WiFinian.
+When you turn on Wi-Fi on your computer and find that several network connections are available to join and you cannot determine which is the best, the WiFinian Engage feature helps you to choose the best Wi-Fi for you.
 Against each network profile, it shows a percentage of signal strength.
-You can manually select the highest percentage Wi-Fi profile to connect.
+You can manually select the highest percentage of Wi-Fi profiles to connect.
 If you are not ready, then you can turn on Engage mode by clicking on it.
-Now, Windows will automatically decide which connect to use for you.
+Now, Windows will automatically decide which connection to use for you.

 Windows 11 also ships with a similar feature that is known as autoSwitch.
 Windows automatically connects to a more preferred network whenever available in range when this feature is turned on.
 If you have a choice of multiple Wi-Fi networks, you can turn on this feature.
 However, enabling this feature will result in a higher frequency of periodic scanning for new networks.
 It may increase radio frequency pollution and more power consumption used by the wireless network adapter.
 When Windows is connected to an existing Wi-Fi network, it periodically scans for a more preferred network.
 When Windows finds a preferred network into range, it automatically switches to that network.